zeyame/BookTracker/README.md

 - **Database**: PostgreSQL
 - **Containerization**: Docker and Docker-Compose

+## Prerequisites

+Before running the project, ensure you have the following installed:

+1. **Maven**: Required for packaging the application's server.
+   - Visit the [official Apache Maven website](https://maven.apache.org/download.cgi) and follow the installation instructions for your operating system.
+   - Verify the installation by running `mvn -version` in your terminal.

+2. **Docker** (for Option 1 only):
+   - If you plan to use Docker, visit the [official Docker website](https://docs.docker.com/get-docker/) and follow the installation instructions for your operating system.

 ## Running the Project

-There are two ways to run the Book Tracker App:
+There are two ways to run Shelf Quest:

 ### Option 1: Using Docker (Recommended)

-**Prerequisites**:
-- Ensure you have Docker Engine installed on your system.
-If you don't have it installed, please visit the [official Docker website](https://docs.docker.com/get-docker/) and follow the installation instructions for your operating system.

 1. **Set Up the Environment File**:
    Create a `.env` file in the root directory of the project with the following configurations: